TheSantacloud/blog/content/posts/GMs are like DJs.md

 Let's take from a recent experience: I prepped like hell, and used my experience not to assume what the party will do, but what they definitely wont do.
 And they went ahead and did just that.
 They chose to become drug dealers working for the crime boss who just sent two goons to kill them.
 And that was one of the best sessions we had.

-I often times found myself "falling in-love" with my creation during the prep stage and can't wait to get it going so that we can play out my ideas.
+I often find myself "falling in-love" with my creation during the prep stage and can't wait to get it going so that we can play out my ideas.
 Sometimes it works, and it's great and everybody has a good time.
 Just like DJs we should realize that great sessions aren't ones we just "press play" and let the narrative unfold - they're dynamic and engaging.
 If you want to play your own story - write a book (seriously, there are some awesome LitRPG ones - I'm reading [Dungeon Crawler Carl](https://www.goodreads.com/book/show/56791389-dungeon-crawler-carl?from_search=true&from_srp=true&qid=1ZUMMZjl97&rank=1) and it's awesome).

 ### Flexible stories make for better ones